On 1 January 2019

 Recent approaches to transnational history and world history have bolstered the already long-standing research of the laboratory’s members on international cultural interactions.
 The movements studied concern both the experience’s of man’s travel, exile and migration from one place to another and the transfer of ideas, artistic forms and works of literature from one time to another or from one language to another.

-Heads: O. Adankpo-Labadie, G. Bertrand, N. Ghermani
+Principal investigators: O. Adankpo-Labadie, G. Bertrand (Pr émérite), N. Ghermani

 II.
 Writings, objects, forms of communication